OWASP/www-project-developer-guide/draft/05-security-requirements/01-security-requirements.md

 #### Software requirements

-The OWASP [Top Ten Proactive Controls][proactive] describes the most important control and control categories that every architect and developer should include in every project.
+The OWASP [Top Ten Proactive Controls][proactive] describes the most important categories of controls that architects and developers should include in every project.
 At the head of the list of controls is [C1: Define Security Requirements][c1] and this reflects the importance of software security requirements: without them the development will not be secure.